A Step-by-step guide for essential businesses

 Step 2: Notify your employees

 Communication with your employees is crucial.
 Provide information on why your business is considered essential.
 If this is done in person, follow up with an email or document with the announcement.
 Provide each employee with a personalized letter identifying them as being employed by an essential business.
 This should be on company letterhead and have contact information in case they are stopped, and a law enforcement official wants to confirm.

 Step 3: Cleaning measures and social distancing

 If your business is open to the public, you will want to confirm you are taking the necessary cleaning measures to safeguard your employees and customers.
 Any business that plans to continue having employees in the office should ensure cleaning measures are taken and adequate supplies are available to all employees to disinfect workspaces and wash hands.
 All businesses need to enforce social distancing measures as outlined in the local or state executive order.

 Step 4: Risk Mitigation and Emergency Leave Policies

 The Families First Coronavirus Response Act requires every employer with less than 500 employees to provide Emergency Paid Sick Leave and Emergency Family and Medical Leave to every employee.
 You will need to have a policy in place by April 1st and have every employee acknowledge that they received the policy.

-A Risk Mitigation policy should be in place to communicate to all employees how the company plans to prevent exposure and continue to keep employees safe during the COVID-19 outbreak.
+A COVID-19 Return to Work policy should be in place to communicate to all employees how the company plans to prevent exposure and continue to keep employees safe during the COVID-19 outbreak.
 Your company may already have an emergency response policy in place; review it and ensure it covers a scenario like COVID-19.

-Trüpp has developed COVID-19 specific policies that you can download here.
+Trüpp has developed COVID-19 specific policies that you can purchase here.

 Step 5: Be flexible